x42en/sysplant/README.md

 It then allows you to generate direct or indirect syscall stubs.

-*Note: You can further more generate your own combinations using the proper options...*
+*Note: You can also generate your own combinations using the proper options...*

 ## Introduction
-This personal project aims to be a simple tool to generate different syscall retrieval methods, and being able to play with direct / indirect syscall stub.
+This personal project aims to be a simple tool to better understand & generate different syscall retrieval methods, and being able to play with direct / indirect syscall stub.
 The first goal was to get my hands into NIM and then it overflow :wink: ...

 ## Installation
 This is a python project that will generate NIM source code (bit weird hu ?! :grin:).
 So you can use it inside your python project as an external module or directly on your device as a tool.